FlatIO/embed-client/README.md

 ### `ready(): Promise<void, Error>`

 Promises resolved when the embed is loaded and the JavaScript API is ready to use.
-All the methods will implicitly use this method, so you don't have to worry about waiting the loading before calling the different methods.
+All the methods will implicitly use this method, so you don't have to worry about waiting for the loading before calling the different methods.

 ```js
 embed.ready().then(function() {